 Michigan: Lake Huron

-Michigan shares Lake Huron with the province of Ontario, Canada, but there is more than enough of this Great Lake to go around.
-With a surface area of more than 14 million acres and a 3,825-mile-long shoreline, it is the second-biggest of the Great Lakes by surface area.
-And Michigan residents are lucky because three other Great Lakes (Michigan, Superior and Erie) border on their state.
-But we’ve selected Lake Huron as the one to see if you’re in Michigan because of the history you’ll find in Alpena, at Lake Huron’s Thunder Bay (not to be confused with Thunder Bay in Canada).
+With a surface area of more than 14 million acres and a 3,825-mile-long shoreline, Lake Huron is the second-biggest of the Great Lakes by surface area.
+But we’ve selected Lake Huron as the one to see if you’re in Michigan because of the history you’ll find in Alpena, at Lake Huron’s Thunder Bay.
 The Thunder Bay National Marine Sanctuary offers a history of the many shipwrecks in the region, which mirror the evolution of ship design over the last 200 years.
-Dozens of sailing vessels, motor vessels and barges have met their end in the lake.
+Dozens of vessels have met their end in the lake.

 Minnesota: Lake Superior

-Lake Superior simply has to be the top pick for a lake to visit in Minnesota — even though there are many to choose from in a state with the motto “Land of 10,000 Lakes.”
-Superior touches three U.S. states (Minnesota, Michigan and Wisconsin) and one Canadian province (Ontario) and is by far the biggest of all the Great Lakes.
+Lake Superior simply has to be the top pick for a lake to visit in Minnesota.
+Superior is by far the biggest of all the Great Lakes.
 In fact, by any empirical measure it wins — whether you are talking about depth, surface area or volume.
 But being huge is not it’s only claim to superiority.
-There are spectacular views and destinations along Superior’s North Shore, starting with the historical port city of Duluth in the south.
-You can also take in the scale and grandeur of Lake Superior on foot by walking the 205-mile-long Superior Hiking Trail — or appreciate its long and rich history by visiting the Grand Portage National Monument near the border with Canada.
+There are spectacular views and destinations along Superior’s North Shore.
+You can also take in the scale and grandeur of Lake Superior on foot by walking the 205-mile-long Superior Hiking Trail.

 Mississippi: Enid Lake